dsscollection/git-github-for-stats/appendix.md

 -   Look at some of the recent commits: <https://github.com/tidyverse/dplyr/commits/master>.
 -   Click on an individual commit to see exactly what changed, possibly across multiple files, from one snapshot to the next.
 -   CRAN releases are all marked with tags: <https://github.com/tidyverse/dplyr/releases>, which make it easy to see the exact state of the source code for any specific version.

+General Git books:

+-   [Git in Practice](https://www.manning.com/books/git-in-practice) by Mike McQuaid is my favorite book for day-to-day Git operations.
+-   [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub is an excellent and comprehensive resource.
+You can read it for free online.

 Markdown is special on GitHub
 =============================